himanshumukat91/nd0191-c1-myreads/README.md

-# MyReads Project
+# My Library Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to bootstrap the project.
+This is a Personal library interface project, done as part of Udacirt React Nano Degree.
+User can arrange books in different shelve "Reading", "Want to Read" and "Read" and can also search and add new books to the shelf.
+This project uses basic React without Redux integration.

 ## TL;DR